 Celebrity chef Ramon Pérez (Havana Cafe) will be conducting a hands-on cooking demonstration utilizing items traditionally harvested in Melrose’s regional community gardens, from a custom recipe that can be easily replicated at home by attendees for their family.

-Chef Ramon will be joined by members of Nos Quedamos’ Environmental Justice Youth Team to discuss their resiliency and green-space work in Melrose Commons and related tie-ins.
+Chef Ramon will be joined by members of Nos Quedamos’ Environmental Justice Youth Team to discuss their resiliency and green-space work in Melrose Commons and related tie-ins (see below).

 Sponsored by Havana Cafe.